Juan-Jones/blogsphere/content/blog/launch-an-ecommerce-store.md

 The first step in building your ecommerce store involves selecting the [best ecommerce platform](/blog/best-ecommerce-platforms).
 There are numerous ecommerce platforms available, each with its own features and capabilities.

 Consider factors such as your budget, technical expertise, scalability requirements, and desired customization options when choosing a platform.
-Shopify, for example, offers a user-friendly interface and comprehensive support, making it ideal for beginners.
+Shopify, for example, offers a user-friendly interface and comprehensive support, making it easy for beginners to [sell on Shopify](/blog/sell-on-shopify).
 On the other hand, WooCommerce, a plugin for WordPress, provides greater flexibility and control for users familiar with the WordPress ecosystem.

 ### Setting Up Your Store